40 of the Top Christmas Gifts Over the Years!

 37.)
 2000 – Razor Scooters

-In 2000 the Razor Scooter was the gift that every kid wanted for Christmas.
+In 2000, the Razor Scooter was the gift every kid wanted for Christmas.
 Alone, the scooter sold over five million scooters that Christmas.
 It became so popular after Dan Green landed a backflip on one.

 38.)
 2001 – Bratz Doll

-Barbie released the title of top-selling toys for girls when Bratz dolls came out.
-Bratz are an American product of fashion dolls.
-The four dolls released were Yasmin, Cloe, Jade and Sasha.
+Barbie became the title of top-selling toy for girls when Bratz dolls came out.
+Bratz is an American product of fashion dolls.
+The four dolls released were Yasmin, Cloe, Jade, and Sasha.
 They had large eyes with heavy makeup and glossy lips.
 Also released were movies and other merchandise.

 39.)
 2002 – Beyblades